Blogs

 DIY vs. Professional Wheelchair Ramp Installation

 DIY works for portable ramps and threshold ramps under 50 pounds.
-But for modular or permanent ramp installation, don't risk it.
-The wrong slope is dangerous.
-Missing codes mean failed inspections.
-One mistake and someone gets hurt.
+For a modular or permanent ramp, do not risk it.
+The wrong slope creates a daily hazard.
+Missing codes cause failed inspections.
+One mistake during installing a wheelchair ramp can lead to serious injury.

 Common Mistakes to Avoid When You Choose a Ramp

-Even small mistakes during ramp selection can cost you safety, money, or both.
-Here are the factors to consider before you commit:
+Small mistakes during ramp selection cost you safety, money, or both.
+Avoid these before you commit:

 • Making the slope too steep to save money